csfeeser/Python/challenges/querying apis.md

 - query the user for a start and end date.
 - return how many asteroids were present in that range
 - return how many asteroids were **potentially hazardous** in that range.
-- **Stretch Goal**: what was the biggest asteroid in that range?
+- **Stretch Goal**: In terms of kilometers, what was the biggest asteroid in that range?
 The fastest?
 The closest?

 ### Lab 21.
 Marvel Comic API